Management effects on bat hibernacula in the Netherlands

 Published source details

 Voûte A.M. & Lina P.H.C.
 (1986) Management effects on bat hibernacula in the Netherlands.
-Biological Conservation, 38, 163-177
+Biological Conservation, 38, 163-177.

-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

 Install and maintain cave gates to restrict public access

-(Summarised by Anna Berthinussen)
+(Summarised by: Anna Berthinussen)